sanbee/parafeed/UserDoc.md

 further TABs will have no effect.

-For keywords that accept strings, and do not have a list of options available, GNU Readline file-name completion will be envoked.
+For keywords that accept strings, and do not have a list of options available, GNU Readline file-name completion will be invoked.

 Two TABs after a completed shell command will print a context sensitive list of possible options.
-For commands that can take a file name as an argument, file name completion will be envoked.
-For commands that can take keywords are argument, keyword completion will be envoked.
+For commands that can take a file name as an argument, file name completion will be invoked.
+For commands that can take keywords are argument, keyword completion will be invoked.

 ### Parameter unwinding (context sensitive parameter hiding/exposing) ###

 For applications with a long list of possible keywords, it is useful to expose only a minimum set of required keywords.
-There might be keywords, the value of which is either irrelavent to the application or the default value is acceptable, depending upon the value of some other keyword.
-For such applcations, keywords are exposed only if it is required that their values be set by the user.
+There might be keywords, the value of which is either irrelevant to the application or the default value is acceptable, depending upon the value of some other keyword.
+For such applications, keywords are exposed only if it is required that their values be set by the user.
 Displayed keywords are colour coded to indicate if the current setting of a keyword could be hiding other keywords, the keyword could itself be hidden by